eivindbergem/eivindbergem.github.io/_posts/2015-12-01-introduction-to-libuv.markdown

 uv_tcp_init(server->loop, client);
 {% endhighlight %}

-For each client we need a handle.
+Each client connection needs a separate handle.
 The loop can be accessed through the server handle.

 {% highlight c %}
 // Create write request handle